Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Analytical derivations for diffusion models on Gaussian microtextures

-preserves the eigenvectors of $\widehat{\bSigma}(\xi)$.
-Finally, the application of \Cref{algo:compute_cov_algos} ensures that the covariance matrices associated with the algorithms' backward processes preserve the eigenvector basis.
+preserves the eigenvectors of $\bSigma$.
+Finally, the application of \Cref{prop:compute_recursively_cov_mus_algos} ensures that the covariance matrices associated with the algorithms' backward processes preserve the eigenvector basis.
+Similarly, the conditional forward covariance ${\bC}_{t\mid \V}$ is a combination of operators that preserve the eigenvectors of $\bSigma$.

-\begin{rem} \Cref{eq:c_preserves_structure} shows that our method cannot be extended to cases where different kernels are applied to different image channels, highlighting the crucial role of the specific structure of the deblurring problem degradation operator. \end{rem} \end{proof} } \end{appendices}
+\begin{remark} \Cref{eq:c_preserves_structure} shows that our method cannot be extended to cases where different kernels are applied to different image channels, highlighting the crucial role of the specific structure of the deblurring problem degradation operator. \end{remark}